Chapter 1: the stories to come are for you and for me and are not for mostpeople | chapter i, book i.

 (The oils that came from Unfinned skin was naturally assumed to be poisonous, the possibilities of Unfinned sicknesses been passed on to unprotected immune systems enough to create pause.
 Those were just two amongst many reasons – besides cultural and moral and legal objections - to why Ariel was one out of ten linguists in all of the seven oceans who dared to handle Unfinned objects.)

 “It’s not alive,” Ariel said reassuringly, “and it’s not a weapon or anything like it.
 God knows Sebastian would let me a mile near it if it was possible.
 It’s a form of communication, how Unfinned Folk tell stories.
-They put stories down onto… whatever books are made of – and write it with English or French or, other languages.”
+They put stories down onto… whatever books are made of – and write it in English or French or, other languages.”

 “Unfinned languages,” Ariel explained, answering simply.